 The New Swing

-Soon after putting together my 2007 primer on Rotational Hitting -- Ted Williams' approach to teaching the swing -- I started seeing a lot of hits coming from Cuba.
+Soon after putting together my 2007 primer on Rotational Hitting, which is one term that is used to describe Ted Williams' approach to teaching the swing, I started seeing a lot of hits coming from Cuba.
 Later that year, I was contacted by a baseball instructor by the name of Erich Rodriguez Abreu who worked at the national baseball school, had read my primer, and wanted to learn more about the difference between Rotational Hitting and Linear Hitting.

-As soon as I started shipping my Rotational Hitting 101 DVD in late 2008, I started getting orders with very strange mailing addresses.
-The address was usually in Miami or south Florida, but it was obvious that the recipients were re-mailers and the DVDs were ending up somewhere outside of the U.S.
+Then, as soon as I started shipping my Rotational Hitting 101 DVD in late 2008, I started getting orders with very strange mailing addresses.
+The address was usually in Miami or South Florida, but it was obvious the recipients were re-mailers and the DVDs were ending up somewhere outside of the U.S.

 A few months later, I was contacted by the wife of a Cuban baseball player.She was looking for baseball contacts for her husband, who was still in Cuba.
 During the course of our conversations, she talked about something that in Cuba was known as "The new swing."
 In essence, it was the opposite of what is sometimes referred to as the A to C Swing that is still widely taught, especially at the highest levels of U.S. baseball.